 For each baseline, a baseline plan will describe the nature of the changes to be implemented and will include markups of the impacted market documents.

-In many cases, the baseline will reflect administrative or functional changes necessary to align market documents with freshly amended market rules, whose effective date is scheduled to coincide with the baseline schedule to ensure coordinated implementation across the amended market rules and supporting market documents.
+In many cases, the baseline will reflect administrative or functional changes necessary to align market documents with freshly amended market rules.
+Market document effective dates should be scheduled whenever possible to coincide with the baseline schedule to ensure coordinated implementation across the amended market rules and supporting market documents.
+The IESO may introduce custom baselines, as necessary, to accommodate market document changes that can not be scheduled to coincide with the published Baseline Schedule (see Section 2.4).
+The IESO will communicate the introduction of any custom baselines.

 Key Steps in the Baseline Schedule